Cryptocarya meisneriana: Taxonomy

 Cryptocarya meisneriana was first formally described in 1976 by David Gamman Frodin in the journal Telopea from specimens collected near the Hastings River near Port Macquarie by Hermann Beckler.

 Distribution and habitat

-This species of Cryptocarya grows in rainforest on coastal ranges from sea level to an altitude of 600 to 900 m from Springbrook in southern Queensland to Gloucester in New South Wales.
+This species of Cryptocarya grows in rainforest on coastal ranges from sea level to 600 to 900 m elevation from Springbrook in southern Queensland to Gloucester in New South Wales.

 Conservation status

 Cryptocarya meisneriana is listed as of "least concern" by the Queensland Government Department of Education and Science.